 Vulnerability management best practices

 There are many ways attackers can exploit weaknesses within your attack surface.
 A single security breach can have devastating impacts on your organization.
-Here are a few best practices for your vulnerability management program to facilitate success:

 Here are a few best practices you can apply to your vulnerability management program to facilitate success: